Nacre: Formation

+The process of how nacre is formed is not completely clear.
+It has been observed in Pinna nobilis, where it starts as tiny particles (~50–80 nm) grouping together inside a natural material.
+These particles line up in a way that resembles fibers, and they continue to multiply.
+When there are enough particles, they come together to form early stages of nacre.
+The growth of nacre is regulated by organic substances that determine how and when the nacre crystals start and develop.

+Each crystal, which can be thought of as a "brick", is thought to rapidly grow to match the full height of the layer of nacre.
+They continue to grow until they meet the surrounding bricks.
+This produces the hexagonal close-packing characteristic of nacre.
+The growth of these bricks can be initiated in various ways such as from randomly scattered elements within the organic layer, well-defined arrangements of proteins, or they may expand from mineral bridges coming from the layer underneath.

+What sets nacre apart from fibrous aragonite, a similarly formed but brittle mineral, is the speed at which it grows in a certain direction (roughly perpendicular to the shell).
+This growth is slow in nacre, but fast in fibrous aragonite.

 A 2021 paper in Nature Physics examined nacre from Unio pictorum, noting that in each case the initial layers of nacre laid down by the organism contained spiral defects.
 Defects that spiralled in opposite directions created distortions in the material that drew them towards each other as the layers built up until they merged and cancelled each other out.
 Later layers of nacre were found to be uniform and ordered in structure.

 Function

 Nacre is secreted by the epithelial cells of the mantle tissue of various molluscs.
-The nacre is continuously deposited onto the inner surface of the shell, the iridescent nacreous layer, commonly known as mother of pearl.
+The nacre is continuously deposited onto the inner surface of the shell, the iridescent nacreous layer, commonly known as mother-of-pearl.
 The layers of nacre smooth the shell surface and help defend the soft tissues against parasites and damaging debris by entombing them in successive layers of nacre, forming either a blister pearl attached to the interior of the shell, or a free pearl within the mantle tissues.
 The process is called encystation and it continues as long as the mollusc lives.